 Are you the Poker Shark on the table?

 The shark, as they say, is an opportunist.
 While Poker Fish hate a Poker Shark, the latter loves to have multiple fishes at the table so they can slowly and steadily get their wallets empty.
-A shark does not feel defeated when they have to fold a hand due to unfavourable odds, after carefully calculating these odds and not just playing on their ‘gut feeling’ every time.
-Sharks believe in “Apna Time Aayega” and they only show their true colours when they know they have good cards.
+A shark does not feel defeated when they have to fold a hand due to unfavorable odds, after carefully calculating these odds and not just playing on its‘ gut feeling’ every time.
+Sharks believe in “Apna Time Aayega” and they only show their true colors when they know they have good cards.

 A shark’s primary traits include a calm mind and smart game, especially during losses and folds – they have their poker face on!
-They are calculative in nature, good with their maths as well as cards and keep a sharp eye on betting patterns of their opponents.
-Unlike a fish, they sell a bluff with systematic betting.
-In fact, their bluff is sold not only by bets but also by playing with the opponent’s minds.
+They are calculative, good with their maths as well as cards, and keep a sharp eye on the betting patterns of their opponents.
+Unlike fish, they sell a bluff with systematic betting.
+Their bluff is sold not only by bets but also by playing with the opponent’s minds.
 The Poker Shark can play both aggressively to induce folds from opponents or calmly gauging the Poker Fish by making less noticeable bets.
 The intention is to draw as many chips into the pot by making all players bet before the shark reveals his cards.
 Poker Sharks are the highly respected members of the poker community, having achieved their place after tons of hard work and a plethora of patient plays.

 I am a Poker Fish.
 How do I change species?

 A Poker Fish does not become a Poker Shark overnight, and to change your game, you need to play, watch, read and study poker.
-While many believe poker to be just a game of luck, it involves strategy, style, skills and a little bit of luck.
-When you start, all you enter with is luck and to gather the remaining three elements, one needs to work hard and play more.
-To gain a wide variety of experience, watch how other players play the game, read what poker experts have to say and, in the end, play a lot to sharpen your skill set.
+While many believe poker to be just a game of luck, it involves strategy, style, skills, and a little bit of luck.
+When you start, all you enter with is luck, and to gather the remaining three elements, one needs to work hard and play more.
+To gain a wide variety of experiences, watch how other players play poker game, read what poker experts have to say, and, in the end, play a lot to sharpen your skill set.